SAP-samples/btp-secure-development/exercises/ex3/ex3.1/README.md

 ### 🪜 Step 3: Create server.js with Custom 403 Handler

 As part of audit logs, there can be cases where you want to generate custom audit logs.
-For example, if you want to log 403 - Forbidden events when a user does not have the required authorizations but is still trying to access certain data.
+For example, you might want to log 403 - Forbidden events when a user does not have the required authorizations but is still trying to access certain data.
 This can be achieved by adding custom handlers in a CAP application.

 - ▶️ Action:
   - Create a new file 'server.js' in your project on root-level, underneath 'secure-incident-management'